doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 "This sounds great" I hear you cry.
 Well yes it is, until the Keystore-stored-key becomes inaccessible, leaving you with a useless steaming pile-o-bits™.

-Previously this could happen when the device security settings (device-lock) are changed by the user, namely switching between `None`, `Swipe`, `Pattern`, `Pin` and `Password` but also OS versions will behave differently.
+When the KeyStore api was introduced, this could happen when the device security settings (device-lock) are changed by the user, namely switching between `None`, `Swipe`, `Pattern`, `Pin` and `Password`.
+Subsequent OS versions will behave differently however.
+Outlining these differences is the purpose of this post.

 Reading the [related android bug-tracker list](https://code.google.com/p/android/issues/list?can=1&q=KeyPairGeneratorSpec&colspec=ID+Type+Status+Owner+Summary+Stars&cells=tiles) some cry 'its a bug' and others 'its a feature'.
 If its a feature documentation is much needed, if a bug then fixes are welcome.
 From this point the most I can do it outline what I have seen so as to enable others to work around it / be aware.